yobgob/too-many-hooks/README.md

 ## Storybook

-- The Storybook for the current main version can be found at: [https://dawsonbooth.github.io/too-many-hooks](https://dawsonbooth.github.io/too-many-hooks)
+- The storybook for the current main version can be found at: [https://dawsonbooth.github.io/too-many-hooks](https://dawsonbooth.github.io/too-many-hooks)
 - Storybooks will also be build and deployed for each PR at `https://dawsonbooth.github.io/too-many-hooks/pr-preview/pr-[PR number]`

 ## Guiding Principles